briansmith/ring/README.md

 Online Automated Testing
 ------------------------

-Travis CI is used for Android, Linux, and Mac OS X. Appveyor is used for Windows.
+Travis CI is used for Android, Linux, and macOS.
+Appveyor is used for Windows.
 The tests are run in debug and release configurations, for the current release of each Rust channel (Stable, Beta, Nightly), for each configuration listed in the table below.

 <table>
 <tr><th>OS</th><th>Arch.</th><th>Compilers</th><th>Status</th>